-Sonoluminescence is the emission of short bursts of light from imploding bubbles in a liquid when excited by sound.
+Sonoluminescence is the emission of short (pico-second) of light from imploding bubbles in a liquid when excited by sound.
 It was discovered in 1934 during sonar experiments at the University of Cologne.
-Light emissions are the result of the ultra-high temperatures caused as collapsing bubbles generate an imploding shock wave that compresses and heats the gas at the centre of the bubble.
+Light emissions are the result of the ultra-high temperatures caused as collapsing bubbles generate an imploding shock wave that compresses and heats the gas into a plasma at the centre of the bubble.

 Measurements suggest extremely high temperatures - estimated to be from 2,300 K to 20,000 K.